BFRO STORE

 He states that after listing many "actual facts" -- the actual facts that factual identified people in Connecticut have claimed sightngs of the same type of animals.

 So does he mean "physical evidence" when he says "actual facts" ?
 Apparently not because he refers to "actual facts or evidence".
 Aside from "evidence" ... what type of "actual facts" would there be beyond testimonies from witnesses ??
 Hmm.
-The author is not terribly bright nor objective but he manages to collect many old stories about encounters with bigfoot type creatures, and he mentions partiucular areas.
+The author is not terribly objective but he manages to collect many old stories about encounters with bigfoot type creatures, and he mentions partiucular areas.
 For that we thank him.

-Mike Young is now taking registrations for this trip.
-You will be put in touch with him if you follow the instructions on the Frequently Asked Questions page.
+You will be put in touch with the organizer if you follow the instructions on the Frequently Asked Questions page.

 CT1